 - 4. A half hour before serving, in a small bowl, mix together the sour cream and the heavy whipping cream.
 Set aside for the moment.

-- 5. In another small bowl, mix together the cornstarch with 2 tbsp of water.
+- 5. In another small bowl, mix together the cornstarch with 2 tablespoon of water.
 Mix well.

 - 6. Add the whipping cream mixture to the mushrooms, along with the cornstarch slurry.
 Return the lid and cook on high for another half hour or until the soup thickens slightly.